 Guitarists often avoid vocal exercises, as they can seem difficult, and often impractical, compared to your musical goals.

 But, with the correct approach and exercises, vocal study will help develop your ear, increase your technical knowledge of the fretboard, and increase your ability to jam over jazz tunes all at once.
-This will not only provide ear training results, it’ll increase your overall ability as an improviser and accompanist on the guitar.
+This will not only provide ear training results, but it will also increase your overall ability as an improviser and accompanist on the guitar.

 To begin, you’ll explore three ear training exercises that connect your ears to your fingers on the guitar.
 Connecting your ears to your fingers is the most important aspect of any solid ear training exercise for jazz.

-Learning to sing technical items such as scales or intervals on their own will help your ears to develop (check out our review of Earmaster Pro 6), but singing while playing, or against something that you’re playing, will go a step further and connect your ability to hear directly with the fretboard.
+Learning to sing technical items such as scales or intervals on their own will help your ears to develop, but singing while playing, or against something that you’re playing, will go a step further and connect your ability to hear directly with the fretboard.

 By doing so, as your ears develop your performance ability will develop at the same time, a win-win in the practice room.